Lab Operational Since: 17 Years, 6 Months, 14 Days·Facility Status: Fully Operational & Accepting New Cases·

 Are Barracuda Pro 10TB and larger models helium-sealed?

 Yes.
 Barracuda Pro models at 10TB and above use helium-filled enclosures.
-Opening the enclosure releases the helium and causes immediate head-platter contact in atmospheric air.
-Firmware and electronic failures can be repaired without breaking the seal.
-Mechanical failures requiring internal access need a controlled environment.
+Firmware and electronic failures can often be handled without opening the seal.
+Mechanical failures requiring internal access are handled in-house at our Austin lab with a 0.02 micron ULPA-filtered clean bench, donor head matching, platter cleaning when needed, and helium refill before imaging.

 How much does Barracuda Pro data recovery cost?